 Also on-site is the Dryden Theatre, hosting more than 300 film screenings each year.
 The 500-seat theatre is one of just a few venues in the world that can play nitrate film.

 Whether you’re looking for a breakfast, lunch or dinner spot, the Mercantile on Main has you covered.
 Located on East Main Street in Sibley Square, former home of the Sibley Department Store, Mercantile on Main features six kitchen vendors, with Me Gusta Caribbean Cuisine coming soon.
-Each kitchen has its own hours of operations and serves up some of the best food and drinks in Rochester – whether you’re in the mood for Pho, a fresh salad, traditional pasta dishes or a warm cup of regionally roasted coffee.
+Each kitchen has its own hours of operations and serves up some of the best food and drinks in Rochester – whether you’re in the mood for Pho, Caribbean dishes, Mediterranean cuisine, or a warm cup of regionally roasted coffee.

 While you wait for your food, challenge your family with two 40-foot curling lanes and two 8-foot chess and checker boards.